explosion/prodigy-recipes/README.md

 # Prodigy Recipes

-This repository contains a collection of recipes for [Prodigy](https://prodi.gy), our scriptable annotation tool for text and images.
-In order to use this repo, you'll need a license for Prodigy – [see this page](https://prodi.gy/buy) for more details.
+This repository contains a collection of recipes for [Prodigy](https://prodi.gy), our scriptable annotation tool for text, images and other data.
+In order to use this repo, you'll need a license for Prodigy –
+[see this page](https://prodi.gy/buy) for more details.
 For questions and bug reports, please use the [Prodigy Support Forum](https://support.prodi.gy).
-If you've found a mistake or bug, feel free to submit a
+If you've found a mistake or bug, feel free to submit a [pull request](https://github.com/explosion/prodigy-recipes/pulls).
-[pull request](https://github.com/explosion/prodigy-recipes/pulls).

 > ✨ **Important note:** The recipes in this repository aren't 100% identical to